-Regarding the special categories of data, our Mobility Clubs support the special attention given highly sensitive categories of data.
+Regarding the special categories of data, FDM supports the special attention given highly sensitive categories of data.
 Geolocation data, biometric data and data revealing criminal offences or infractions, successfully highlight the need to protect personal data.

-FIA Region I encourages these three categories to be also reinforced in national legislation, to ensure that the sensitivity is addressed in different levels of governance.
+FDM encourages these three categories to be also reinforced in national legislation, to ensure that the sensitivity is addressed in different levels of governance.
 Therefore, recognising in legislation the special attention to the processing of such categories of data can further protect individuals' data protection and privacy rights.